DreamSpoon/AMH2B/README.md

 Before using this script, make sure that object A is parented to object B.

-Press the 'AMH2B Ratchet Hold' button in the 3D Viewport -> Object menu.
+Press button AMH2B -> Ratchet Hold

 Important: Ensure your that objects A and B have their scale applied (i.e. have scale = 1 in x/y/z) before running the script.
 If the scale is not 1, then movements will be calculated incorrectly.